Intercultural Teaching Competence

 Anxiety and stress play major roles in culture shock and as a result, students’ executive functioning can be impaired.
 Executive functioning is crucial to academic success.

-The following articles point to other reasons for academic dishonesty.
+The following articles point to other reasons for violating academic integrity.

 Resources on Plagiarism